 Benefits

-The main benefit for the EGI is that the tool enable lightweight operation for resources allocation process, which for long time was not existed.
-It can be a starting point for realisation of new approach towards EGI customers.
-The tool is developed in a way that providers relatively easy way to introduce new metrics, new resources, new processes.
+The main benefit for EGI.eu is that the tool enable lightweight operation for resources allocation process, which for long time was not existed.
+It can be a starting point for realisation of new approach towards EGI.eu customers.
+The tool is developed in a way that allows a relatively easy way to introduce new metrics, new resources, new processes.

 In longer term, e-GRANT, sufficiently extended, might support the following element of EGI strategic vision: